sheerun/home/README.md

 # ⌂ home

-> Pretty, minimalistic, one-line ZSH prompt you'll enjoy
+> Pretty, short, one-line ZSH prompt that makes you feel at home

 ## Installation